 Sigh.

 How do I know?
-Because the Bible says God never fails and I have learned to believe the Bible even when I don’t like it or understand.
-I can’t pick and choose what I believe or the entire thing of faith falls apart.
+Because the Bible says God never fails.
+I have learned to believe the Bible even when I don’t like it or understand.
+We can’t pick and choose what we believe about the Scripture or the entire thing of faith falls apart.

-The Bible says God will never fail you more than 60 times and if you looked at word variations it’s far higher!
+The Bible says God will never fail you more than 60 times.
+That’s a lot!
+If you looked at word variations it’s far higher!
 The Bible is true and so I believe God doesn’t fail me.

 Related Post: Bible Verses about God Never Failing You

-My Idea of Failure Is Not the Same as Gods
+My Idea of Failure Is Not the Same as God’s Idea

 A truth we can all agree about is this: We live in a sin-filled world where bad things happen to God’s people every day.